 A second, higher-security site is also being planned, at a similar cost but with greater technical complexities, to be called 911 Phase 2.

-Posted by Ian Greenhalgh on May 8, 2017, With 9274 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on May 8, 2017, With 9332 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.